 - Beast of X-Men is like this.
 His intro in the third film has him hanging by his feet from the ceiling... reading Scientific American.
 He spends the first half of the film or so in a suit.

-- In the Aubrey Maturin series, Captain Jack Aubrey plays the Violin, Stephen Maturin the Cello.
-Maturin studies Nature and ponders on Evolution before Charles Darwin: Aubrey borrows from his studies to formulate naval strategies.
-Both of them are prime exemplars of Officers And Gentlemen.
+- In the Aubrey-Maturin series, Captain Jack Aubrey plays the Violin, Stephen Maturin the Cello.
+Maturin studies Nature and ponders on Evolution before Charles Darwin: Aubrey builds on the astronomy and mathematics he learned to navigate to the extent that the Royal Society sits up and starts paying attention.
+Both of them are prime exemplars of Officers and Gentlemen.

 - Grand Admiral Thrawn, of the Star Wars Expanded Universe.
 If it were not for his willingness to lie, cheat, express destructive hints of temper, and even destroy art if it would win him a battle, he might even qualify as an Officer and a Gentleman.
 (He certainly does in the Outbound Flight prequel.)

 - In Death Star, we've got Nova Stihl, a trooper whose stash of illicit holos are all lectures on philosophy.
-Also Force-Sensitive.
+Also, he's Force-Sensitive.

 - A great deal of the Jedi Order and quite a few Sith Lords would fit well into this trope.
 Count Dooku for instance was very well known for his cultured nature as a Jedi Master, and even later as a Sith Lord this was maintained in his speech and mannerisms.
 He was also the hereditary Count of the planet Serenno.

-- In Graham McNeill's Warhammer 40000 Horus Heresy novel Fulgrim, a concert is heavily attended by officers, and when the musician, prima donna, refuses to play for a noble in the audience, Fulgrim himself appears and asks her to play for him.
-Later, when other soldiers complain of the remembrancers tasked with commerating their work, Fulgrim speaks highly of the concert.
+- In Graham McNeill's Warhammer 40,000 Horus Heresy novel Fulgrim, a concert is heavily attended by officers, and when the musician, prima donna, refuses to play for a noble in the audience, Fulgrim himself appears and asks her to play for him.
+Later, when other soldiers complain of the remembrancers tasked with commemorating their work, Fulgrim speaks highly of the concert.